HamimAdal/Spatial-Characteristics/README.md

 In the above instances, despite there being variations of devices and configurations across distinct spaces, the user request was clearly met.
 To run this process, the space only needs to be aware of the properties of the devices, the rest depends on finding the appropriate device settings.
 Thus, the spatial characteristics model can generalize and satisfy user requests based on the best available resources.
 This level of abstraction ensures that the user experience with different configurations, or space remains uniform.
 The resulting consistency reduces the complexity in interaction methodology that the user has to face while shifting between spaces.

-# A Qualitative Evaluation: The impact of the Spatial Characteristics Model.

-To assess the model’s utility and impact, we seek to answer the following evaluation queries-

-<b>1.
-How well do spatial characteristics allow reasoning about smart space interactions independently of any particular space?</b>

-In the current conventional settings, users perceive smart space as a group of devices that they control via personal devices (such as smartphones, smart watches, etc.) to obtain specific functionalities.
-Users visiting a new space find a different set of devices, with different interfaces to be learned, and different configurations to be set, which disrupts consistency in user experiences.
-When users deal with characteristics instead of devices, their experience in interacting with space remains consistent independent of any space.
-Whether it’s a smart home, workplace, or a friend’s house, the universality of the spatial characteristics model allows users to express the desired condition changes they expect from the space, without following any manuals, or learning new interfaces and control mechanisms of any device.
-To ensure proper response, the space only needs to be aware of the properties of the devices, the rest depends on finding the appropriate device settings.
-Thus, the spatial characteristics model allows users to interact with the space in the same manner regardless of specific devices present in an environment or shifting to a new one.
-This level of abstraction ensures that the user experience with different setups, or spaces remains uniform.
-The resulting consistency reduces the complexity in interaction methodology that the user has to face while shifting between spaces.

-<b>2.
-How does the way that the spatial characteristics model abstracts away specific devices advantages or disadvantages application users, device manufacturers, and researchers/developers?</b>

--- **Apllications Users.** The spatial characteristics model reduces the cognitive load on the user, promising a high-level interaction scheme within the space.
-The elderly, less tech-savvy, and the customers who feel less motivated to embrace smart setups due to complex device installation and maintenance can be attracted to the spatial characteristics model and interact with the space they feel natural, and comfortable.

--- **Device Manufacturer.s** The spatial characteristics model is also less sensitive to specific brands, and the evolution (advancement in technology) of devices.
-As long as a device can affect a property, the space can engage it to deliver an outcome.
-A device’s ability to influence the condition of the space takes more precedence over a brand, or technology, promoting a homogeneous device ecosystem among manufacturers.

--- **Developers.** The algorithm developers can get clear insights into the key factors and resources necessary to formulate algorithms that can resolve complex equations, leading to optimal solutions.
-The software developers do not need to redesign the user interface every time a device is introduced, rather they need to make the devices recognizable to the space, keeping the user interface intact.

--- **Researchers.** Finally, the model also provides new opportunities for researchers to study properties of the space, and design high-level user-space interaction schemes.
-This leads to investigating more intuitive, and personalized user interaction interface, gaining further insights into user’s perceptions and expectations from a smart space.

 # Technical Details.